De Havilland DH.88 Comet: After the race

-In G-ACSR, the day after they finished the race Cathcart Jones and Waller took off on the return journey.
-Suffering engine trouble, at Allahabad they found the Mollisons still there and were generously given two good pistons from Black Magic to allow them to continue.
-Arriving back in England they set a new round-trip record of 13 days, 6 hours and 43 minutes.
-That December, named Reine Astrid in honour of the Belgian queen, G-ACSR flew the Christmas mail from Brussels to Leopoldville in the Belgian Congo.
+The day after they finished the race, Cathcart Jones and Waller took off in G-ACSR for the return journey.
+Suffering engine trouble at Allahabad, they found the Mollisons still there and were generously given two good pistons from Black Magic to allow them to continue.
+Arriving back in England they had set a new round-trip record of 13 days, 6 hours and 43 minutes.
+That December, now named Reine Astrid in honour of the Belgian queen, G-ACSR flew the Christmas mail from Brussels to Leopoldville in the Belgian Congo.
 It was then sold to the French government and modified as mail plane F-ANPY, its delivery flight setting a Croydon-Le Bourget record on 5 July 1935.
 It subsequently made Paris–Casablanca and Paris—Algiers high-speed proving flights with the name Cité d'Angoulême IV.
 Formerly believed destroyed alongside F-ANPZ, F-ANPY was last seen in an unflyable condition at Étampes in France in 1940.

 Black Magic was sold to Portugal for a projected flight from Lisbon to Rio de Janeiro.
 Re-registered CS-AAJ and renamed Salazar it was damaged on its attempted takeoff at Sintra Air Base for the Atlantic crossing.
-On a later return flight from Hatfield it made a record flight from London to Lisbon, setting a time of 5 hr, 17 min in July 1937.
+On a later return flight from Hatfield it made a record flight from London to Lisbon, setting a time of 5 hours 17 minutes in July 1937.